mduguay/zenofsmash/README.md

 ```
 ```
 Exercise 2: Perform a running short hop.
 Continue to run across the stage, short hopping as you go.
+Focus on always short-hopping, without accidentally jumping.
+As you get better, see how quickly you can short hop one after another.
 ```

-#### Sprinting
+### Sprinting
 Turn around without going into skid animation.
 Stop precicely.
 Run up to edge without losing balance.